 Easwari Rao

 Easwari Rao is an Indian actor, best known for Tamil cinema.
 Easwari Rao began their career in 1990 and has been a prominent figure in the industry for over 36 years.
-With 30 credits to their name and an average audience rating of 6.0, Easwari Rao remains one of the most prolific and celebrated talents in the industry.
+With over 60 credits to their name and an average audience rating of 6.0, Easwari Rao remains one of the most prolific and celebrated talents in the industry.
 Spanning 30+ years, Easwari Rao's career remains one of the longest and most celebrated in Tamil cinema.

 - Born